 Our theatre seats 117 audience members for each performance.

-Ticket prices are $25 for Opening Night Gala, $18 for Adults and $15 for Seniors and Students.
+Ticket prices are $20 for Adults, Seniors and Students.

 Membership in Peninsula Players is $10 and entitles one to one ticket at half price (excluding Opening Night Gala), our quarterly Troupers newsletter and notices for auditions and production meetings.

 We offer an email mailing list for every show.
 If you would like to be on the mailing list and receive advance notice of upcoming productions, contact firstname.lastname@example.org